pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

   1. Changes pg 110
 ### *Discussion Questions*
 * Do you have a Value Stream MAp for your workflows?
-* What is the percent of chnges each week that fail or need to be defferred/ rescheduled?
+* What is the percent of changes each week that fail or need to be deferred/ rescheduled?

 #### Chapter 8
 * CAB Process:
   * **High Risk**, *"fragile"* - changes must be authorized by CAB before being scheduled and implemented. pg 100
   * **Medium Risk**, *"messy middle"* - change submitter has responsibility and accountability for consulting and getting approval from people potentially affected.
 Once arranged, they submit the change to the CAB for review and scheduling. pg 102
-  * **Low Risk**, *"standard"* - changes we've done many times successfully are preapproved.
+  * **Low Risk**, *"standard"* - changes we've done many times successfully are preapprove.
 They still need to be submitted, but can be scheduled without the CAB. pg 102

 #### Chapter 9
 * Dealing with a SEV 1 incident pg 105